bespoken/bespoken-docs/unit-testing/guide-google.md

 ![files](https://user-images.githubusercontent.com/6411740/69264437-527a4980-0b95-11ea-8066-c5506c2e23f6.png)

-Clicking on a file will reveal the lines that were covered (hihghlighted in green) and the ones that were not (highlighted in red).
+Clicking on a file will reveal the lines that were covered (highlighted in green) and the ones that were not (highlighted in red).

 ![detailed results](https://user-images.githubusercontent.com/6411740/69264647-bc92ee80-0b95-11ea-8622-051d9a08c41a.png)